-When traveling in Greece you will encounter a wide assortment of stray dogs and cats.
-While the dogs can look a little intimidating, and it can be best to steer clear of the larger dogs.
+When traveling in Greece you will encounter an assortment of cats and dogs.
+The dogs sometimes look a little intimidating, but they’re usually harmless.
 The cats, on the other hand, can be quite sweet and friendly and are more than happy to purr away while you scratch behind their ears.
 I love all animals and was able to say hello to many cats of Greece when we visited Syros and Mykonos.

 You will see that some locals put food out for the stray cats, but it will be common to encounter cats that are malnourished and injured.
 Which if you live in a country where these animals would be rescued, this can seem quite cruel and unsettling.
 Since joining the EU, there are more standards in place for the humane treatment of these stray animals, however, as Greece has been struggling economically it is hard to prioritize the care of animals and this task falls mostly to charity groups.
 Also, it is generally not in Greeks culture to bring animals into your home.
 Alex’s family in Greece think I’m quite odd for wanting to play with the cats.
 However cats, of course, provide a useful service of keeping mice and snakes away and so the locals do not mind their presence, but there is limited population control.